Table of Contents

 And you thought having to pay 33% tax was harsh.

-Similar to a lump sum payment from a life policy, the monthly income would be paid out tax-free to the deceased’s estate.
+Similar to a lump sum payment from a life policy, the insurer will pay out proceeds on a monthly income life insurance policy tax-free.

 Again, it comes down to your marital status.

-There is no tax liability between married couples/civil partners, so there are no tax implications on mortgage protection policies.
+Remember, there is no tax liability between married couples or civil partners, so there are no tax implications for mortgage protection policies.

 Thanks for reading